TylerSell/nfl_playoffs/README.md

 In addition to each conference playoff teams it will also display/return the following information:

-Record
+Record.
-First Round Bye Teams
+First Round Bye Team.
-Home Field Advantage Teams
+Home Field Advantage Teams.
-Wild Card Teams
+Wild Card Teams.

 For Reference: https://www.si.com/nfl/standings/playoff